Internal Family Systems is a type of psychotherapy that focuses on the “parts” that make up your sense of self.

-Once you have a better understanding of the parts noted in IFS, you can determine if one seems to be “taking over,” or if it feels like your parts are tangled and causing chaos.
+Once you have a better understanding of the parts noted in IFS, you can determine if one seems to be “taking over.”
+Or, if it feels like your parts are tangled and causing chaos.

-If that’s the case, a therapist can help you put the parts back in their rightful places.
+If that’s the case, an IFS therapist can help you put the parts back in their rightful places.
 They will guide you to have greater access to the Self.
 Not only will you feel more in control, but you can start to heal each individual part.
 The Self promotes healing.
 It can help to ensure each part is working together as a unit, rather than clashing and causing problems.

 How IFS Can Help